DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Conclusion

 \section{Conclusion}

-In this paper, we proposed DeltaConv, a new intrinsic convolution operator that can better capture anisotropy.
-This is achieved through a combination of elemental geometric operators from exterior calculus which are weighted by a neural network.
-DeltaConv separates features into a scalar- and vector stream and connects the streams with its operators.
-We demonstrate improved performance on a wide range of tasks, showing the potential of using the operators from exterior calculus in a learning setting on point clouds.
-We hope that this work will provide insight into the functionality and operation of neural networks for point clouds and spark more work that combines learning approaches with powerful tools from geometry processing. \paragraph*{Challenges and future work} We limit our study to regression tasks.
-While we do not think it is impossible to adapt our operators for generative tasks, it is unclear if and when the operators should be recomputed when a surface is generated.
-We are also interested in connecting concepts from rotation-invariant approaches and transformers into our scalar- and vector stream.
-Finally, it is appealing to test our approach on other surface discretizations.
+In this work, we propose DeltaConv, a new convolutional layer for point cloud CNNs that is capable of extracting and processing directional features.
+DeltaConv separates features into a scalar- and vector stream and uses linear combinations and compositions of a selected set of geometric operators from vector calculus to map between and along the streams.
+This construction allows DeltaConv networks to learn anisotropic convolutions fitting to the data and task at hand.
+We demonstrate improved performance on a wide range of tasks, showing the potential of using DeltaConv in a learning setting on point clouds.
+We hope that this work will provide insight into the functionality and operation of neural networks for point clouds and spark more work that combines learning approaches with powerful tools from geometry processing.